 Very little here, just a toothbrush and a small tube of toothpaste made in China.
 Qatar fans might like the Oryx logo on the toothbrush.
 No other products in the kit, which would be disappointing if this were not an economy kit.
 Score: 2

 The Qatar-logoed eyemask is fine, with a soft interior and a single elastic strap.
 The unbranded earplugs are soft enough and are fully functional.
-Socks are just a thin knit cotton blend sock.
+Socks, like those from the custom socks wholesale, are just a thin knit cotton blend sock.
 These are somewhat typical of most amenity kits.
 Score: 3

 I’ve already reviewed all the contents of, so there are no ratings for the other categories.
 So the overall the score averages out to just 1.5.
 It is a very low score, but again, given this was economy class, I am not too disappointed.

 Qatar, like the other Middle East carriers shine for those in premium cabins.
 It was nice to get this kit even in economy class.